evhub/coconut/DOCS.md

 That includes type parameters for classes, [`data` types](#data), and [all types of function definition](#function-definition).
 For different types of function definition, the type parameters always come in brackets right after the function name.

 Coconut's [enhanced type annotation syntax](#enhanced-type-annotation) is supported for all type parameter bounds.
-Additionally, Coconut supports the alternative bounds syntax of `type NewType[T <= bound] = ...` rather than `type NewType[T: bound] = ...`, to make it more clear that it is a bound rather than a type.
+Additionally, Coconut supports the alternative bounds syntax of `type NewType[T <= bound] = ...` rather than `type NewType[T: bound] = ...`, to make it more clear that it is an upper bound rather than a type.

 ##### PEP 695 Docs